 Clinical trial registration is one of the essential steps in the process of research planning and design.
 Clinical trial registries were found to reduce the publication bias related to clinical research.
-The WHO International Clinical Trials Registry Platform was established to allow search within the clinical trial registries included in the WHO Registry Network.
-This network recognize the following national and regional registries:
+The WHO International Clinical Trials Registry Platform was established to search within the clinical trial registries included in the WHO Registry Network.
+This network recognizes the following national and regional registries:

 - Australian New Zealand Clinical Trials Registry (ANZCTR)

 - Brazilian Clinical Trials Registry (ReBec)